djeada/Linux-Notes/notes/disk_io_analysis.md

 ## Disk I/O Analysis for Monitoring System Performance

-Disk Input/Output (I/O) operations are a critical component of system performance, especially in applications that handle large amounts of data or require frequent access to storage devices.
+Disk I/O operations directly impact performance in applications requiring frequent or large-scale data access.
 Understanding and monitoring disk I/O is essential for diagnosing performance bottlenecks, optimizing resource utilization, and ensuring that applications run efficiently.
 Disk I/O analysis involves examining how data is read from and written to storage devices, identifying patterns, and pinpointing areas where performance can be improved.

-This comprehensive guide delves into the methods and tools used for disk I/O analysis, providing detailed explanations and practical steps for monitoring and interpreting disk I/O activities.
-By focusing on both high-level concepts and low-level technical details, this guide aims to equip system administrators, developers, and performance engineers with the knowledge needed to effectively monitor and optimize disk I/O performance.
+We will delve into the methods and tools used for disk I/O analysis, providing detailed explanations and practical steps for monitoring and interpreting disk I/O activities.

 ### Disk I/O Process

 **Read Operation**:

-- **Application** requests data.
+- Application requests data.
-- **File System** checks cache; if not present, requests from disk.
+- File System checks cache; if not present, requests from disk.
-- **Disk Driver** retrieves data from physical storage.
+- Disk Driver retrieves data from physical storage.
-- Data is passed back up to the **Application**.
+- Data is passed back up to the application.

 **Write Operation**:

-- **Application** sends data to be written.
+- Application sends data to be written.
-- **File System** may cache writes for efficiency.
+- File System may cache writes for efficiency.
-- **Disk Driver** writes data to physical storage.
+- Disk Driver writes data to physical storage.
-- Acknowledgment is sent back to the **Application**.
+- Acknowledgment is sent back to the application.

 Example: